The Florida Public Service Commission is committed to making sure that Florida's

 consumers receive some of their most essential services — electric, natural

 manner.
-In doing so, the
+In doing so, the PSC

 exercises regulatory authority over utilities in one or more of three key areas: